Manecas1221212/romance/chapter_02.md

 Anna checked her watch.
 8:35.
 She had time to make her 9:10 class if she walked fast.

 She made it with two minutes to spare, sliding into Corporate Finance still thinking about Jane's face across that table.
-Professor Jain was talking about stakeholder value and she took notes on autopilot, her pen moving while her mind stayed stuck on that clinic in Brooklyn, on Jane's matter-of-fact tone, on the price of wanting everything.
+Professor Rosen was talking about stakeholder value and she took notes on autopilot, her pen moving while her mind stayed stuck on that clinic in Brooklyn, on Jane's matter-of-fact tone, on the price of wanting everything.

 Microeconomics after that.
 Then a sandwich eaten while walking to a Women in Business board meeting in a seminar room nobody had booked but Anna had commandeered anyway.
 She ran it like a deal call.
 Assignments, deadlines, accountability.

 "We're done at 5:20," she said.
 "If it's not important enough for this room, it's an email."

 But she couldn't quite focus.
-Jane's words kept looping in her head. *You'll meet men who seem like gods until you sleep with them and realize they're just good at Excel.* And the way she'd said it—not bitter, just factual.
-Like she'd discovered the exchange rate for ambition and was reporting the numbers.
+Jane's words kept looping in her head—the way she'd talked about men and ambition, about the price of wanting everything.
+Not bitter, just factual.
+Like she'd discovered the exchange rate for success and was reporting the numbers.

 After the meeting, Claire looped an arm through hers as they walked back toward the house.
 "You've been weird all day."